plops/cl-cpp-generator2/example/154_stm32/article.md

 - can i use the dac at 15MHz to mix the signal down into the bandwidth of the ADC? i guess not because it is not performing a multiplication.
+  - maybe the timer controlled multiplexer mode can be used for that.